Color of water

 The color of water varies with the ambient conditions in which that water is present.
-While relatively small quantities of water appear to be colorless, pure water has a slight cyan color that becomes deeper as the thickness of the observed sample increases.
-The hue of water is an intrinsic property and is caused by selective absorption and scattering of white light.
+While relatively small quantities of water appear to be colorless, pure water has a slight blue color that becomes deeper as the thickness of the observed sample increases.
+The hue of water is an intrinsic property and is caused by selective absorption and scattering of blue light.
 Dissolved elements or suspended impurities may give water a different color.